JohnLCaron/rlauxe/README.md

 ## Polling Audits

 When CVRs are not available, a Polling audit can be done.
-A Polling audit
-creates an MVR for each ballot card selected for sampling, just as with a CLCA, except without the CVR.

 For the risk function, Rlaux uses the [AlphaMart risk function](docs/AlphaMart.md)  with the [ShrinkTrunkage estimation of the true population mean](docs/AlphaMart.md#truncated-shrinkage-estimate-of-the-population-mean).

 # Comparing Sample Sizes by Audit type

-In this section we characterize the number of samples needed for each audit type.
-For clarity of presentaton, we assume we have only one contest, and also ignore the need to estimate a batch size for each audit round.
-This is called a _one sample at a time_ audit, which terminates as soon as the risk limit is confirmed or rejected.
+Here  we characterize the number of samples needed for each audit type.
+For clarity of presentaton, we assume we have only one contest, and also ignore the need to estimate sizes for each audit round.
+This is a _one sample at a time_ audit, which terminates as soon as the risk limit is confirmed or rejected.

 In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) below, we deal with the